 Everyone knows first impressions can be hard to shake.

-When you email a potential employer, you’ve got one shot to convince them that you’re smart, competent, ambitious, and exactly what’s missing from their company.
+When you email a potential employer, you’ve got one shot to convince them that you’re smart, competent, ambitious, and exactly the right person for that senior software developer role.
 (But no pressure.)

 It’s easier than it seems — as long as you follow certain etiquette and avoid the most common mistakes that modern job-seekers make.